Blood Duster (album)

-Background

 Title

 A competition was run on the band's messageboard to suggest album names, with some responses being Fucked Up by the Grace of God and Taming The Manaconda.
 Another suggestion was For Those About To Fuck, but this was used as the name for the first track instead.

-Content
+Composition

-The album itself is labelled by the band as being "Psychodeathrockin’punkpimpin’icedealing gangstashit" and is an attempt to establish the genre of 'Anthemic Grind Rock'.
+The album itself is labelled by the band as being "Psychodeathrockin'punkpimpin'icedealing gangstashit" and is an attempt to establish the genre of 'Anthemic Grind Rock'.
 With Blood Duster having secured an endorsement from the Black Flys sunglasses brand, Jason PC Fuller suggested in an interview with Andrew Tijs of Beat that the band had become "corporate rock whores" This album took longer to record than previous Blood Duster albums and features a number of guest appearances including Jay Dunne from 28 Days, original AC/DC singer Dave Evans and the complete line-up of Melbourne band The Spazzys.
 It also contains the singles DrinkFightFuck, SixSixSixteen and IWannaDoItWithADonna.

+Release

+I Wanna Do It With a Donna is the second single taken from Blood Duster, releasing on vinyl in 2003.
+The 7" was released by the band themselves, on their own label B.A.F.
+Records, in a limited edition pressing of 1000.
+The record was pressed onto white vinyl, each copy being hand-numbered and coming with a poster sleeve.
+The single launch was held at the Tote Hotel, in Melbourne, on October 20, 2003.
+"I Wanna Do It With a Donna" is a song about stalking the all-female band The Donnas, a deliberate parody of The Androids' 2002 #4 Australian hit "Do It with Madonna".
+The track features guest vocals from Melbourne all-female band The Spazzys.